 Libido – En Esta Habitación

 Another Peruvian song that made MTV.
 Another one from the wife.
 This one’s not horrible.

 Klaus y Kinski – Rocanrolear

 Indie rock from Spain.
 The title is the embodiment of everything that is wrong with rock en español.

 Los Rodriguez – Sin Documentos

 Two Argentines, Two Spaniards, including singer/songwriter Andres Calamaro.
-All thoroughly forgettable.
+All easily forgettable.